 Dr Agi Brandt-Talbot is an independent Research Fellow in the Department of Chemistry at Imperial College London.

-She has authored over 20 scientific articles with more than 1800 citations and holds 3 patents.
+She has authored over 20 scientific articles with more than 2000 citations and holds licensed 3 patents.
 Dr Brandt-Talbot's research interest is creating bio-derived materials and chemicals from sustainable biomass and the application of novel tailor-made solvents.

 Dr Brandt-Talbot was awarded Imperial's President's Award of Excellence for Outstanding Early Career Researcher in 2015, the Department of Chemical Engineering's Sir William Wakeham Award in 2016, and a 2017 Imperial College Research Fellowship which she has taken up in the Department of Chemistry.
 She is co-founder and Chief Scientific Officer of start-up company Chrysalix Technologies.

 Dr Brandt received a BSc and an MSc from Ludwig-Maximilians-University Munich, Germany.
 She joined Imperial College with a Porter Institute funded PhD studentship and was a Research Associate in the Department of Chemical Engineering.
-She also was the Business Manager of start-up company Econic Technologies.
+She has also been the Business Manager of start-up company Econic Technologies.

 Link to an interview with Dr Brandt.